 If you have appropriate out-of-province certification that is current and in good standing, you may be eligible to write the Interprovincial Exam to obtain master electrician certification in Alberta.

 If you hold an equivalent certification issued by another province, you do not need to be tested on technical knowledge.
 However, you are required to pass the Interprovincial Exam, which tests knowledge of roles and responsibilities of a Master Electrician under Alberta legislation.

-To be eligible to write the Interprovincial Exam, you must have:
+To be eligible to write the Interprovincial Exam, you must have one of the following:

-- British Columbia Electrical Field Safety Representative (FSR) certification*, or
+- British Columbia Electrical Field Safety Representative (FSR) certification*

 - Ontario master electrician certification